JalaliLabUCLA/Jalali-Lab-Implementation-of-RAISR/README.md

 ## Sample Result
 A high resolution image after downscaling it by 3 was used as the input low resolution image, to both bicubic interpolation and our implementation of RAISR.
 The results for this testcase comparing the original high resolution image, bicubic interpolation output image and output of our implementation of RAISR are shown below:
 ![](Comparison_result.png)

+## Acknowledgments
+Special thanks to [Dr. Cejo Konuparamban Lonappan](https://www.linkedin.com/in/cejokl/) for his support and guidance.